-Deactivating a system attention LED or partition LED:
+Deactivating a system attention LED or partition LED by using the HMC:

-You can deactivate a system attention LED or a logical partition LED.
-For example, you might determine that a problem is not a high priority and decide to repair the problem at a later time.
-However, you want to be alerted if another problem occurs, so you must deactivate the system attention LED so that it can be activated again if another problem occurs.
+You can deactivate the attention LED for a system or logical partition if you decide that a problem is not a high priority and you decide to repair the problem at a later time.
+The deactivation also allows the LED to be activated again when another problem occurs.